Last Updated on

 The National Debt Of Denmark

-Denmark’s national debt is measured as all government debt.
-This includes any debts accrued by local government as well as the central government.
+Denmark’s national debt is measured as is all government debt.
+This includes any debts accrued by the local as well as the central government.
 Denmark has a very low national debt but the exact amount varies according to the calculation used.